steveoc64/petstore/README.md

 If a more complex structure is needed (map[string]somePhotoStruct ??), then its easy enough to change.

-I have not implemented a persistent storage mechanism for the image data inside the petstore microservice.
+I have not implemented a persistent storage mechanism for the image data inside the petstore microservice, just the URLs to reference the images.

 In a real application, would decouple that storage entirely, so that the actual images would be stored in a separate service (AWS S3, etc).
 Depending on how that is done, that would drive how the PhotoURLs